-Establishing Priority Conservation Areas for Fishing Cat (Felis viverrina) in Koshi Tappu wildlife reserve and buffer zones, Nepal
+Establishing Priority Conservation Areas for Fishing Cat in Koshi Tappu Wildlife Reserve, Nepal

 Fishing Cat is a medium-sized wild cat of the wetlands of South and Southeast Asia.
 Due to the rapid population decline over the last three generations (18 years) of Fishing Cat, since 2008, the species is listed as “Endangered” in the IUCN Red List and in Appendix II of CITES.